 “DYKWTCA is an important addition to the lineage of artist-organized exhibitions that push back against state-sponsored racism, torture, and oppression,” Lauren O’Neill-Butler, an independent writer and critic who has been assisting Carroll and Michael with the project’s various tasks, told Hyperallergic.
 “It’s been an honor to be a part of this and watch artistic activism blossom pragmatically, collectively, and effectively. ”

 Following its debut at the Corner, the works will travel to other institutional venues in California, Texas, and New York that have not yet been announced, with the exhibition’s tour concluding in January 2021, after the US presidential election.

-DYKWTCA (Do you know where the children are?) is organized by Mary Ellen Carroll and Lucas Michael.
-Its first iteration, When We First Arrived…, is curated by Ruth Noack and will be presented by the Corner at the Whitman-Walker (1701 14th St. NW, Washington, DC), January 25 through March 29, 2020.
-It will later tour to California, Texas, and New York, through January 2021.
+The dates for DYKWTCA (Do you know where the children are?), organized by Mary Ellen Carroll and Lucas Michael, have been updated due to the COVID-19 pandemic.
+Its first iteration, When We First Arrived…, is curated by Ruth Noack and will be presented by the Corner at the Whitman-Walker (1701 14th St. NW, Washington, DC), from Thursday, July 9 through Sunday, July 19.